bornedj/rustBook/README.md

 ### Enums

 Covers defining enums, and there many use cases.
 How the match control flow can be useful with them.
 Also covers the if let syntax.

+### Restaurant

+Project builds a restaurant library crate to demonstrate packages and modules.
+Chapter covers packages, crates, modules and use, paths, and public vs private within crate scope.